+Accurate recipe costs become the base of many other things such as menu engineering, obtaining theoretical costs and commodity price impacts.
+Without determining accurate costs, the operation cannot possibly plan properly for success.
 With the high level of competition in the industry, it would be detrimental not to make the most informed decisions.
 Some of the emotion of a new menu item needs to be combined with the analytical side to confirm the addition or the removal of an item.
 Although pursuing a higher level of accuracy may take some initial work and investment of time it is energy and money well spent in the end.
+It will assist in improving the profitability of the restaurant operation.

 Mark Kelnhofer is the President and CEO of Return On Ingredients LLC and has over 15 years in management accounting experience including seven years in fine dining restaurant industry.
-He can be reached at (614) 558-2239 and Mark@ReturnOnIngredients.com.
+Contact Return On Ingredients, P.O.
+Box 2387, Westerville, Ohio 43086-2387, Phone 614.558.2239 or email mark@ReturnOnIngredients.com.
+The website is www.ReturnOnIngredients.com